 Your Dachshund can sense your emotions and doign either can make the issue worse, not better.

-For now, the best response is to not make a big deal of it and clean up the mess, and go to work trying to get the dog pee smell out of your carpet (dogs are more likely to go where they smell pee from before).
+For now, the best response is to not make a big deal of it, clean up the mess, and go to work trying to get the dog pee smell out of your carpet (dogs are more likely to go where they smell pee from before).